-If the Appellate Division licenses a candidate as a foreign legal consultant, the candidate will receive further instructions by mail on how to register with the Office of Court Administration (OCA) as required pursuant Part 118.3.
-Foreign legal consultants must renew their registration online on a biennial basis with OCA, which maintains a database of registered foreign legal consultants.
+If the Appellate Division licenses a candidate as a legal consultant, the candidate will receive further instructions by mail on how to register with the Office of Court Administration (OCA) as required pursuant Part 118.3.
+Legal consultants must renew their registration online on a biennial basis with OCA, which maintains a database of registered legal consultants.

 Any legal consultant previously licensed by an Appellate Division who has not yet registered with OCA must contact the Attorney Registration Unit to request the correct form.
 Please email the office at: firstname.lastname@example.org or call 212-428-2800.

 At this time, legal consultant applicants are not assessed application or registration fees, nor are they required to complete New York State Continuing Legal Education (CLE) credits.